-Second, we find that marginal effects of background risk vary considerably across individuals depending on their level of wealth.
-The portfolio response of individuals at the bottom of the wealth distribution - those with little buffers to face labor income uncertainty - is twice as large as that of the workers with median wealth; the effect gets smaller as wealth increases and drops to zero at the top of the wealth distribution.
-Background risk is irrelevant for those with large amounts of assets despite the fact that their compensation is more sensitive (as we document) to firms shocks.
+Secondly, we find that the marginal effect of uninsurable wage risk varies considerably across individuals depending on their level of wealth.
+The portfolio response of individuals at the bottom of the wealth distribution-those with little buffers to self-insure against risk-is twice as large as that of the workers with median wealth; the effect gets smaller as wealth increases and drops to zero at the top of the wealth distribution.
+Uninsurable wage risk is irrelevant for those with large amounts of assets despite the fact that their compensation is more sensitive (as we document) to firm shocks.
+As far as we know, we are the first to document empirically the importance of wealth buffers for the effect of wage risk on portfolio choice.
+This helps understanding what wage risk matters for.
+Because low-wealth individuals are sensitive to income risk, the latter matters for explaining portfolio heterogeneity among low-wealth investors.
+But because the portfolio of high-wealth individuals is insensitive to income risk and because they hold the bulk of the stock market, income risk is unlikely to impact stock prices.